Yule-Cai/Helix-Swarm/README.md

 **Helix-Swarm** is a permission-first CLI agent framework for safe tool use, evidence-based project review, and skill-aware workflows.

-It is designed for developers who want AI agents that can inspect files, compare skills, call tools, and execute terminal actions — while keeping risky steps visible, reviewable, and rejectable.
+It is designed for developers who want agents that can:

-The core idea is simple:
+- inspect files;
+- compare tools and skills;
+- call specialist agents;
+- propose terminal actions;
+- read project context;
+- review code with evidence;
+- ask before risky execution.

+The central philosophy is:

 ```text
 Agent proposes.